Jkalim/Pewlett-Hackard-Analysis/README.md

   - Assistant Engineer: 1,761
   - Manager: 2

- -Due to the upcoming retirees, a group of 1,549 current employees will start a mentorship program to help facilitate the transition of the new staff to be hired to replace the retirees.
+ 2) Due to the upcoming retirees, a group of 1,549 current employees will start a mentorship program to help facilitate the transition of the new staff to be hired to replace the retirees.

- -The engineering department will be mostly affected as a large number senior engineers and engieers will be retiring.
+ 3) The engineering department will be mostly affected as a large number senior engineers and engieers will be retiring.

- -The company will need a new to hire about 14,222 stafff members as their senior staff will be gone as well.
+ 4) The company will need a new to hire about 14,222 stafff members as their senior staff will be gone as well.

 ## Summary